 - Will you be undergoing surgery?
 Do you need help while recovering?
 Do you need a little extra help after a hospitalization or illness?

 - Has your vision started to impair your driving?
 Do you need someone to drive you to run errands or to doctor appointments?

 - How safe is your home for you?
 Consider having a geriatric care manager perform a home evaluation.

 - Complete a fall prevention checklist and consider changes to help prevent falls as well as devices such as a personal emergency response system in case you face an emergency.
 Did you know that according to the Consumer Product Safety Council, after the age of 65, 6 out of 10 visits a person will make to a hospital emergency room are a result of a fall in or around the home?
 And according to the American Academy of Orthopedic Surgeons, 30% of people over the age of 65 fall each year.
 However, 40% of these falls are preventable.

 - Are you shopping for long term care insurance?
 How well do you understand policy terms or the claim process?

 - Have you discussed your options for insurance, healthcare, finances, etc. as well as your priorities with key people such as family members and professional advisors?

 Purchasing insurance can be a confusing process.
-If you are purchasing long-term care insurance, there are resources available to help you through this process.
+If you are purchasing long-term in-home care insurance, there are resources available to help you through this process.
 If you work with a financial advisor, ask them to sit down with you and answer any questions you have and make sure you feel comfortable with what you are purchasing.